google/cargo-raze/README.md

 ## Overview

-This project synthesizes the dependency resolution logic, and some of the functionality of Cargo, such as features and build scripts, into executable rules that Bazel can run to compile Rust crates.
+This project synthesizes the dependency resolution logic and some of the functionality of Cargo such as features and build scripts into executable rules that Bazel can run to compile Rust crates.
 Though the standard rules_rust rules can be used to compile Rust code from scratch, the fine granularity of the dependency ecosystem makes transforming dependency trees based on that ecosystem